revington/runsv/README.md

 Your express application is connected to Redis and PostgreSQL.
 You want to start your application *after* those connections are ready.
 When your application receives the `SIGTERM` signal you want to:

-1. Stop accepting new requests nor connections
+1. Stop accepting new connections and requests
-2. Handle current requests
+2. Wait until current requests finish
-3. Finnish connections
+3. Close any HTTP connections
 4. Disconnect from Redis and PostgreSQL
-5. Exit
+5. Exit process

 With `runsv` that strategy could be defined as: